 6. Mixing Materials

 Natural stone adds a lot of beauty, color, and texture to a room.
 Sometimes, it also works well when paired with other materials for contrast.
-This spacious bath features not only a steam shower with a river stone floor, but also an oversized porcelain tile floor and surround that make a stunning contrast to the natural stone surround backdrop behind the freestanding tub.
+This spacious bath features not only a steam shower with a river stone floor, but also large format porcelain tile floor and surround that make a stunning contrast to the natural stone accent wall backdrop behind the freestanding tub.
 The contrast of the stone with the sleek porcelain and contemporary tub add to the visual interest of the room.

 7. Rustic Style

 For bathrooms that are more rustic or transitional in style, using a cleft-face stone can help make a statement that goes together well with the rest of the design.
-This mirror surround creates a much different appearance simply by moving from a sleek, honed brick, to a cleft, more multi-color stone.
+This backsplash also works as a stone accent wall in this space bringing texture and a focal point to the space.
 The effect means that this bathroom can now fit into many different design schemes with ease.

 8. Detailed Lines

 When mixing natural stone, contrast isn’t the only way to create a unified design.
-In this room, the silver travertine floor has a unique, bold vein pattern.
-The thin Shadowstone in Charcoal on the wall behind the tub perfectly picks up the color of the vein, while mimicking its size and placement.
-The fluid lines of the floor and the detailed lines of the wall create a stunning display that captures attention.
+In this room, the white marble floor has a unique, bold vein pattern.
+The thin Shadowstone in Charcoal on the wall behind the tub perfectly picks up the color of the vein.
+The fluid lines of the floor and the rich texture of the wall create a stunning display that captures attention.

 9. Accent Wall and Focal Point